dbenc/arrythmia_detection/README.md

-# Detecting Arrythmia with Wavelet Transformation and Convolutional Neural Networks
+# Detecting Arrhythmia with Wavelet Transformation and Convolutional Neural Networks

 In this project I studied Electrodiagrams (ECG), which can be used to monitor the proper functioning of the cardiovascular system.
 I used machine learning and wavelet transformation to accurately classify real world datasets of normal and irregular heartbeats.